Restaurant Zakuro, a discreet and authentic Japanese restaurant in Paris

 Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0482Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0482Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0482Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0482

 This discreet address awaits us in the bustling 2nd arrondissement .
 Inside, you'll find a 14-seat restaurant centered around a kitchen where chef Go Sato and his mother, chef Atsuko Sakamoto, perform a ballet that resembles a culinary show, sharing flavors from the land of the rising sun with their guests.
-Within its walls, the hustle and bustle of the capital seems a long way off, and we can already see the plates passing before us, tantalizing our palates.
+Within its walls, the hustle and bustle of the capital seems a long way off, and we can already see the plates passing before us, tantalizing our taste buds.

 Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0448Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0448Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0448Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0448